shipyardapp/Shipyard-Documentation/docs/reference/settings/guardrails.md

 If runtime for a single Voyage exceeds this value, the Voyage will automatically be terminated.
 If retries remain, the Vessel will be retried.

+#### Exclude Exit Code Ranges
+By default, Guardrails get applied to any Exit Code between 1-255.
+This option allows you to specify Exit Codes that should be excluded from Guardrail retries if encountered during a voyage.
+This is beneficial for users that are creating custom exit codes for specific issues where the end result may not be resolvable by a retry.

+Exclusions can be provided in two ways:
+- Individual Numbers - `1,2,3,4,5`
+- Number Ranges - `1-5`

 ## Screenshots